magnetde/starlark-re/README.md

 If the regular expression pattern does not include any unsupported elements, it is preprocessed and then compiled with the default regex engine.
-Additionally, the preprocessor will make necessary modifications to literals and character classes in the pattern to support flags such as `re.UNICODE` or `re.IGNORECASE|re.ASCII`.
+The preprocessor will make necessary modifications to literals and character classes in the pattern to support flags such as `re.UNICODE` or `re.IGNORECASE|re.ASCII`.

-In the case that the regex pattern includes unsupported elements, the regex engine [regexp2.Regexp](https://pkg.go.dev/github.com/dlclark/regexp2), which supports all of these elements except for possessive repeat, is used instead.
+In case that the regex pattern includes unsupported elements, the regex engine [regexp2.Regexp](https://pkg.go.dev/github.com/dlclark/regexp2), that supports all of these elements except for possessive repeat, is used instead.
-However, it should be noted that the using ´regexp2´ may result in higher runtimes.
-This engine is only used as a fallback when dealing with regex patterns that contain unsupported elements.
+However, it should be noted that the using ´regexp2´ may result in higher runtimes, so this engine is only used as a fallback when dealing with regex patterns that contain unsupported elements.
 Compiled patterns are stored in an LRU cache.

 The module was tested against all supported Python tests for the re module